cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-2.md

 ### Define Transforms for Style Image

 Next we'll define the transforms used to process the style image before feeding it to the VGG-19 model.
-The processing steps are basically the same as for the training images accept the style will have already been resized.
+The processing steps are basically the same as for the training images accept the style image will have already been resized.

 1. Convert the image to a PyTorch Tensor
 2. Multiply the pixel values by 255